Adobe Acrobat training

 After course support

 Following Acrobat training, delegates are entitled to 30 days’ email support from their Acrobat trainer to help with any post-course issues.
+For further details, see Support.

 No prior Acrobat knowledge is necessary.